Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Discussion

 \subsection{Limitations}

 We highlight several limitations in the present work.
-First, computational constraints limit our ability to run the experiments herein with models larger than 9 billion parameters.
-That said, our analysis is extensive, spanning four distinct model families, four datasets, and ten uncertainty estimators.
+First, computational constraints limit our ability to run the experiments herein with models larger than 12 billion parameters.
+That said, our analysis is extensive, spanning five models, four datasets, and eleven uncertainty estimators.
 Though our results are empirical, and experimental results may vary across studies, we make efforts to express our statistical uncertainty, and our final rank-generating procedure aims to account for it.

-Second, our work aims to improve upon plugin discrete semantic entropy, whose estimator is negatively biased.
+Second, our work aims to improve upon plugin DSE, whose estimator is negatively biased.
 For this reason, we take semantic cluster labels as fixed, without ablating across alternative clustering strategies.
-End-to-end semantic entropy calculation involves several steps, however, and a biased estimator does not necessitate that the entire process results in a negatively biased estimate.
-For instance, a high false negative rate in the assignment of responses to semantic equivalence classes (e.g., due to minor lexical alterations inducing false negatives) may positively bias the final estimate \citep{grewal2024improving}.
+End-to-end SE calculation involves several steps, however, and a biased estimator does not necessitate that the entire process results in a negatively biased estimate.
+For instance, a high false negative rate in the assignment of responses to semantic categories (e.g., due to minor lexical alterations inducing false negatives) may positively bias the final estimate \citep{grewal2024improving}.

 Finally, the uncertainty estimation methods considered herein do not directly measure factual inaccuracy.
 Instead, they may be better understood as indicators of semantic diversity.
 Of course, high semantic diversity may correspond to a high factual error rate, but there are scenarios wherein semantic diversity does not necessarily imply incorrectness \citep{ilia2024variability}, and, conversely, models can be confidently wrong.